Zeyu-Li/figma-docs/README.md

 ![shape](img/shape.png)

-this is done by selecting two objects/shapes and going to the header to find the two intercepting squares.
+this is done by selecting two objects/shapes and going to the header to find the two intersecting squares.

 ![vector](img/vector.png)